rayererer/nix-config/README.md

-# My Nix config for both NixOS and Home Manager
+# My Nix config for both NixOS and Home Manager (And basically everything)

 ## TODO: